Boost Health & Fitness: 4 Compelling Reasons To Lift Weights

 #3.
 Helps Maintain Your Weight

-Losing weight isn't easy, but keeping off can be a real challenge.
-When you lift weights, you will be able to increase your muscle mass.
-This will allow you to burn calories at a faster rate than fat would.
-Regardless, if you're trying to lose weight or keep it off for good, lifting weights can help.
+Losing weight isn't easy, but keeping it off can be a real challenge.
+If you lift weights, you can increase your muscle mass.
+This allows you to burn calories at a faster rate than fat.
+Whether you're trying to lose weight or keep it off for good, lifting weights can help.

 Strength training and lift weight may have a reputation for making women 'bulk up', but it's not true.
 The more your overall weight comes from muscle rather than body fat, the smaller and thinner you'll be.